Hamim-Hussain/Visualising-Earthquake-Data-with-Leaflet/README.md

 ![1-Logo](Images/1-Logo.png)
 ## Introduction

-The US Geological Survey (USGS) aims to enhance its earthquake data visualization capabilities to effectively communicate scientific information.
+The US Geological Survey (USGS) aims to enhance its earthquake data visualisation capabilities to effectively communicate scientific information.
 With a vast collection of global data on a daily basis, the USGS seeks meaningful tools to present the data in an informative and engaging manner.
-This visualization initiative aims to educate the public and government organizations about critical issues impacting the planet, potentially increasing support and funding for the USGS's endeavors.
+This visualisation initiative aims to educate the public and government organisations about critical issues impacting the planet, potentially increasing support and funding for the USGS's endeavors.

 ## Sources of data